zvit/Google-Search-To-Web/README.md

 - **More Relevant Content**: The dedicated "Web" tab provides more focused and relevant information
 - **Flexibility**: Still allows you to manually switch to "All", Images, Videos, or other tabs when needed
 - **No Configuration Needed**: Works automatically after installation

+## Settings Panel

+The script includes a settings panel that can be accessed by pressing **Shift+S** anywhere on a Google search page:

+- **Results Per Page**: Customize how many search results appear on each page (between 10-100)
+- The setting is saved between sessions and automatically applied to new searches
+- Google Images searches will not be affected by the results per page setting

 ## Custom Search Buttons